toannguyen3107/wp2shell-poc/README.md

 plugin-upload code execution is outside the unauthenticated primitive and depends on obtaining valid administrator credentials.

+Searchlight has not published the final jump from SQLi to pre-auth RCE.
+That may involve a database file-write trick such as MySQL `OUTFILE`, or it may be something else in core.
+This repo does not include that step.

 ## Requirements

 Python 3.8+ and the standard library.
 No third-party dependencies.